 - And enhance green entrepreneurship.

 The United Nations Environment Programme’s global guidance document that outlines these five actions is designed to help educational institutions understand what changes are needed.

 Transitioning from fossil fuels to renewables, requires efforts from all sides: countries will need to offer more vocational training; universities must develop stronger, more holistic curricula and robust teacher training; and businesses must build partnerships with universities to update curricula, and drive mentorship and technological innovations from research.

 Approaches are already being implemented around the world.

 The Green New Deal in South Korea implements these principles at a national level and is set to create 133,000 new jobs in the next two years in various fields and renewable energy.
 This plan also includes creating low-carbon energy industrial complexes to reduce reliance on fossil fuels.
 Countless examples of how universities can step into the fullness of their role to prepare the next generation education for renewables-based economy are found in the SEED Center’s College Green Genome Framework which highlights higher education institutions integrating sustainability and clean technology workforce development into their curriculum to prepare all of tomorrow’s leaders to lead sustainably.
 These are all excellent models for the education-related activities that are essential to achieving a renewables-based future.

-It will be useful to anyone interested in building capacity for the education for the renewables-based economy we all need.
-We will discuss challenges and solutions.
-Participants will receive resources, successful examples, solutions and sharing mechanisms during this interactive session.
+It was geared toward anyone interested in building capacity for the education for the renewables-based economy we all need.
+Participants received resources, successful examples, solutions and sharing mechanisms during this interactive session.

 Article by Alyssa Harris.